 This is a very simple tool, but it allows you to track risks over time.
 You can add arrows to the chart to show the direction of movement for each risk, noting those that are increasing in probability and impact.
 This is a good tool to use for communicating with senior stakeholders – in your Project Steering Group meetings, for example.
 Pick the top 10 risks, plot them on the matrix and then present the picture.
 The matrix makes it easy to see the risks that you should be doing something about – they are the ones in the top right corner of the grid!

-There are other risk management tools, both built into your enterprise risk management tools and off-line.
-The trick is to use a range of techniques, suited to your organization and the kinds of risk facing your projects.
+There are other risk management techniques and tools, both built into your enterprise risk management tools and off-line.
+The trick is to use a range of risk management techniques, suited to your organization and the kinds of risk facing your projects.
 Pick and choose the ones that will give you the best information about the risk profile on your projects, programs and portfolios.